How selling gold from Ashbourne by post works

 Postage and cover

-Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 The label we send is Royal Mail Special Delivery Guaranteed: tracked end to end, signed for on delivery, and arranged with that compensation cover per parcel.
-If you believe your items are worth more, message us before posting and we will arrange the right approach, whether that is additional cover or splitting items across more than one parcel.
-Full detail is on postage and insurance, and is it safe to post gold? walks through posting valuables safely.
+If you believe your items are worth more, message us before posting.
+We will arrange the right approach, either extra cover or splitting the items across more than one parcel.
+Full detail is on postage and cover, and is it safe to post gold? walks through posting valuables safely.

 Declining, made simple

 A quick message is all it takes to decline, and you do not need to give a reason.
-Your items are then returned free of charge on a tracked, insured service, with no fee and no pressure to reconsider.
+Your items are then returned free of charge on a tracked, signed-for service, with no fee and no pressure to reconsider.
 What happens if I decline the offer covers it fully.

 The payment step

-Acceptance triggers payment: a direct bank transfer by Faster Payments, to the account you give us.
+Acceptance triggers payment: a direct bank transfer by Faster Payments within one working hour of acceptance, to the account you give us.
 Nothing to bank and nothing to chase.

 - Broken and worn gold jewellery.
 Snapped chains, single earrings, bent rings, tangled or clasp-less pieces.
 Condition makes no difference; we pay for the metal.